Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 What the script does:
 - go through the tabular blast results, check if every word is a valid genus in 1.
 Fishbase, 2.
 Fishbase synonyms, 3.
 Worms.
 We want to trust the Fishbase taxonomy the most but not every species we hit is in Fishbase.
 Mammals etc. will instead hit into Worms.
-- if the word is a genus, it follows that the next word is a species.
 - using the genus name, ask Fishbase what the taxonomy for that genus is.
 If the genus is not in Fishbase, ask Worms.
 If the genus is not in Worms, write to the MISSING_OUT file and ignore from LCA calculation.
 - if both Fishbase and WoRMS were not found in the row, assume that the third column is the NCBI taxonomy ID.
 Use that to look up the lineage instead.